kochrt/kochrt.github.io/_posts/2020-10-31-red-mill-burgers.md

 {:.container}
 These would be the Yelps and Facebooks and TripAdvisors of the world.
 They become less and less interesting to me over time, because they're all the same - some questionable reviews, some pictures, contact information, all of which are at varying degrees of outdated-ness.
 And what do I end up looking for on these pages anyway? **Their website.**

 {:.container.pt-3}
+#### Isn't Toast what they use for online ordering?
+Isn't that the first result?

+{:.container}
+Yeah that first result is for Phinney Ridge.
+I go to Interbay.

+{:.container.pt-3}
 #### Conclusion